TheLokj/WizardEye/README.md

 ### Create a new track

-You can compute ambiguous regions of `reference.fa` that can be targeted, using specific BWA parameters, by reads from `risky.fa` with:
+You can compute ambiguous regions of `reference.fa` that can be targeted by reads from `risky.fa` using specific BWA parameters:

 ```
 wizardeye align -i /path/to/risky.fa -r /path/to/reference.fa -d /path/to/database \